langchain-ai/langgraph/docs/docs/cloud/how-tos/stream_messages.md

 # How to stream messages from your graph

-LangGraph Cloud supports multiple streaming modes.
-The main ones are:

-- `values`: This streaming mode streams back values of the graph.
-This is the **full state of the graph** after each node is called.
-- `updates`: This streaming mode streams back updates to the graph.
-This is the **update to the state of the graph** after each node is called.
-- `messages`: This streaming mode streams back messages - both complete messages (at the end of a node) as well as **tokens** for any messages generated inside a node.
-This mode is primarily meant for powering chat applications.

-This guide covers `stream_mode="messages"`.
+This guide covers how to stream messages from your graph.
 In order to use this mode, the state of the graph you are interacting with MUST have a `messages` key that is a list of messages.

 E.g., the state should look something like:

 === "Python"